 People Judge Others.
 We Are Always Judging Someone or the Other.
 But Do We Need To?

 Six months ago, I had just come to Auroville.
 It is an experimental community on the east coast of India near Pondicherry.
-A collaborator Mirra Alfassa of the philosopher Sri Aurobindo, referred to by him as Mother, had a vision for a place on earth where men from all countries will live in harmony as equals.
-Set up by the followers of Mother, Auroville is supposed to be the manifestation of that vision.
+A collaborator of the philosopher Sri Aurobindo Mirra Alfassa had a vision for a place on earth where men from all countries will live in harmony as equals.
+Set up by the followers of Mirra Alfassa, whom they called Mother, Auroville is supposed to be the manifestation of that vision.

 If the people of Auroville, Aurovillians, live in peace and treat each other equally is a report for another rainy day.
 For now think of the place, once an arid sandy land, as a lush green forest dotted with houses, cafeterias, and community spaces nestled in their large green gardens.
 People from fifty-nine countries call Auroville home.